vitali-s/Training-HTTP-Foundations/README.md

  	- For two requests in more than 30 seconds.
 The content should be returned in both cases.

 Notes:

  - Example is developed using .NET 4.5, Visual Studio 2013 and Web API 2.1.
  - Example of simple integration test is provided at: HttpFoundations.Tests\Controllers\CompanyControllerTests.cs
- - Functionality should be implemented using action filters System.Web.Http.Filters.ActionFilterAttribute
  - Fiddler could be downloaded at: http://www.telerik.com/download/fiddler